akashhhshsh/IMDB-reviews--Sentiment-analysis/README.md

 How to Use
-Install Dependencies: Install the necessary libraries using pip: pip install -r requirements.txt
+Install Dependencies: Install the necessary libraries using pip

 Training the Model: Run the imdb.py script to preprocess the data, train the model, and save the model. python imdb.py